-The IU function offer the user the possibility to set a DC input current dependent on the DC input voltage.
-The function is table driven with exactly 4096 values, which are distributed over the whole measured range of actual input voltage in the range of 0...125% Unom, of which only 0...102% are effective.
-The table can either be uploaded from an USB stick through the front side USB port of the device or via remote control (ModBus RTU protocol or SCPI).
-The functions are:
+The IU function offers the user the possibility to set a DC output current dependent on the DC output voltage.
+The function is table driven with exactly 4096 values, which are distributed over the whole measuring range of actual output voltage which is 0...125% of the rated voltage.
+However, because of the upper limit of 102% of the rated current only the first 3342 values in the XY table are effective.

+The table can either be uploaded from an USB stick through the front side USB port of the device or via remote control (Mod-Bus RTU protocol or SCPI).
+The function's definition is:

-IU function: I = f(U)
+IU function: $I = f(U) \rightarrow the device works in CC mode with a load working in CV mode$

-In the IU function, an internal measuring circuit measures the voltage on the DC input.
+In the IU function, an internal measuring circuit measures the voltage on the DC output.
 For every possible actual voltage on the scale of 0...125% the loaded IU table holds a current value, which can be any value between 0 and rated current.
 The values uploaded from an USB stick will always be interpreted as current values even if the user calculated them as voltage values and loaded them as an IU table due to wrong file naming.

-Uploading of a table from an USB stick must use text files in CSV format (\.csv).
-Plausibility is checked when loading, i.e. values not too high, number of values correct etc. which may abort loading when errors are found.
+Upload of a table from an USB stick must use text files in CSV format (\.csv).
+Plausibility is checked on loading (values not too high, number of values correct) and possible errors reported in which case the table will not be loaded.

-The 4096 values in the table are only checked for size and count.
-If all the values were to be graphically plotted into a curve it could include huge step changes in the current.
-This could lead to complications for the connected source if, for example, the internal voltage measurement swings slightly so that the current jumps back and forth between a few values in the table which, in the worst case, could be bounce between 0 A and the maximum current.
+The 4096 entries in the table are only checked for value and count.
+If all the values were to be graphically plotted, a curve would be created which could include significant step changes in current or voltage.
+That could lead to complications for connected load because the internal voltage measurement in the power supply slightly fluctuates so that the current could jump backward and forward between two entries in the table of which, in the worst case, one could have a value of 0 A and the other maximum current.